SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycle.md

 The microtubuals guide the proteins to align in the equator of the cell called the "metaphase plate".

+Organelles are also moved by being pulled by the motor proteins and their spindles.

 **Anaphase**
 The centromere's centre degrades, freeing the two halfs of the chromasomes.